MaelAbgrall/HardwareforAI/README.md

 Feel free to open an issue is there is any mistakes or any questions :)

-**note:** I've built more than 10 computers and owned twice as much for lots of usages (HTPC, gaming, ultralight, servers, IOT device, etc), I'm also a huge fan of computer hardware, so this guide is definitely reliable.
+**note:** I've built more than 10 computers and owned twice as much for lots of usages (HTPC, gaming, ultralight, servers, IOT device, etc), I'm also a huge fan of computer hardware, so this guide is **definitely reliable**.

 ## Table of content:
 - [I'm a beginner / I'm a student](https://github.com/MelAbgrall/HardwareforAI#im-a-beginner--im-a-student)